SUPPORT TEAM FOR DEAF CHILDREN

 - It should be switched ON whenever the pupil is being taught, either as part of the whole class or in a small group.

-- It should be switched OFF whenever the teacher is not speaking to the pupil directly or as part of a group.
+- It should be MUTED whenever the teacher is not speaking to the pupil directly or as part of a group.

 - Leaving the transmitter switched on inappropriately means that the pupil is constantly being distracted by the teacher talking to others.